-Previously, schizophrenia was categorized into five subtypes: paranoid, catatonic, disorganized, residual, and undifferentiated .
-In the most recent publication of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) , these five subtypes have been removed, due to concerns relating to the validity and stability of these diagnoses .
+Schizophrenia was previously listed as five subtypes: paranoid, disorganized, catatonic, residual, and undifferentiated .
+Because of uncertainty around the stability and validity of these subtypes, the most recent publication of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) , no longer lists these five subtypes .

-As such, paranoid schizophrenia is no longer a specific diagnosis, but the symptoms of paranoid schizophrenia and other types of schizophrenia are still used by physicians to form a diagnosis, based on the severity of the presenting symptoms.
+Therefore, paranoid schizophrenia is not given as a diagnosis, but the symptoms of each type of schizophrenia can still be used to inform diagnosis, depending on the severity of each presenting symptom.

-According to the DSM-IV , for a diagnosis of paranoid schizophrenia, one or more delusions and/or hallucinations must be present.
-The person will be very focused on at least one specific delusion, which will typically be persecutory in nature, causing a belief that someone or something will do them harm.
+According to the DSM-IV , for a diagnosis of paranoid schizophrenia, one or more delusions and/or hallucinations must be present, with the individual being very focused on at least one specific delusion, which will typically be persecutory in nature, causing a belief that someone or something will do them harm.

 The DSM-IV further states that there must be no persistent negative symptoms, or disorganized speech and behavior for a diagnosis of paranoid schizophrenia.
 Therefore, paranoid schizophrenia presents solely with positive symptoms.